junmendoza/QuantumAlgorithms/README.md

-# QuantumAlgorithms
+# QuantumPlayground
-Implementation of Quantum Algorithms to help understand their behaviour
+Implementation of Quantum Algorithms to help understand their properties, behaviour and intermingling with classical algorithms